A space-time covariance function for spatio-temporal random processes and spatio-temporal prediction (kriging): Introduction and Summary

-In section 1, the notation ,spectral representation of the spatio-temporal random processes \ are introduced .
-The spectral representations of the processes and \ the properties of \ the discrete Fourier transforms are discussed in section 2.
-Expressions for the spatio-temporal covariances and spectral density functions when the random processes satisfy parametric models are derived in section 3 \ The estimation of the parameters of the spatio-temporal covariance functions are considered in section 4.
-The prediction of the data at a known location given the data in the neighbourhood using the Fourier transforms is discussed in section 5. \ Testing for spatial indepence of the spatio-temporal data is considered in section 6.
+We summarize the contents of each section.
+In section 2, the notation and the spectral representation of the spatio-temporal random process \ are introduced.
+The properties of \ the Discrete Fourier transforms of second order stationary processes are discussed in the appendix.
+Expressions for the spatio-temporal covariance and for the spectral density functions when the Discrete Fourier Transforms satisfy a Complex Stochastic Partial Differential equation (CSPDE) are obtained in section 3.
+We also show in this section that the second order spectra of the processes satisfying the models defined by \cite{jones1997models}, \ and \cite{sigrist2015stochastic} can be obtained as special cases of the CSPDE model defined here.
+The main results related to the process satisfying CSPDE are stated in theorems 1 and 2.
+The prediction of the entire data at a known location given the data in the neighborhood using the Discrete Fourier transforms is considered in section 4.\ The estimation of the parameters, using Frequency Variogram method, \ of the spatio-temporal covariance function is considered in section 5.\ In section 6, the analysis of the Air Pollution data (Particulate Matter PM$_{2.5}$) collected at 15 locations in New York City is considered.
+The prediction of the entire data at the location 11, where large number of observations are missing \ is also considered in section 6 and the plots of the estimated data together with prediction intervals are also given.
+The estimates of the observations corresponding to PM$_{2.5}$ \ at time $t=22$ \ and at all the 625 locations (the spatial coordinates are known) are calculated and the surface plot of the estimated values is shown in Fig 4 of section 6.

-\subsection{Notation and Preliminaries.}
+\section{Notation and Preliminaries}

-Let $Z\left( \mathbf{s},t\right) $, where $\left\{ \left( \mathbf{s} ,t\right) :\mathbf{s}\in \mathbb{R}^{d},t\in \mathbb{Z}\right\} $, denote the spatio-temporal random process.
+Let $Y_{t}\left( \mathbf{s}\right) $, where $\left\{ \mathbf{s} \in\mathbb{R}^{d},t\in\mathbb{Z}\right\} $, denote the spatio-temporal random process.
 We assume that the random process is spatially and temporally second order stationary, i.e.

-We note that $c\left( \mathbf{h},0\right) $ and $c\left( \mathbf{0},u\right) $ correspond to the purely spatial and purely temporal covariances of the process respectively.
-A further common stronger assumption that is often made is that the process is not only \ spatially stationary but also it \ is isotropic.
-The assumption of isotropy is a stronger assumption on the process \ The process is said to be isotropic if
+We note that $c\left( \mathbf{h},0\right) $ and $c\left( \mathbf{0} ,u\right) $ correspond to the purely spatial and purely temporal covariances of the process respectively.
+A further common stronger assumption that is often made is that the process \ is isotropic.
+The assumption of isotropy is a stronger assumption.
+The process is said to be isotropic if